Nikodemek18/wyre-wallet-partners/README.md

 7) Finally, confirm with the Wyre team who will review your pull request.
 Once your pull request is merged, your landing page will be live at https://partners.sendwyre.com/#[your-landing-page].

 # Using query parameters
-Query parameters can be passed into any landing page, and the widget will autopopulate with the query parameters as long as:
+Optionally, query parameters can be passed into any landing page, and the widget will autopopulate with the query parameters as long as:
 - The query parameters do not attempt to override a default setting of the landing page
 - The query parameters do not attempt to override a user web3 wallet connected to the landing page